particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::asDouble()"}}

-Returns a reference to the value contained in this variant as an `double`.
+Returns a reference to the value contained in this variant as a `double`.
 This can be used to modify the value of the variant.

 ```cpp
 // PROTOTYPE